 Jesus has been discussing what we might call our outward acts of piety: giving to the poor, praying, and fasting.
 He has challenged us to keep our focus on God as we do them, not looking for acclaim from people.
-In this passage he tackles a subject that many then, and today, are pretty sensitive about.
-His challenge to us to to store up treasure in heaven rather than accumulating money or other material possessions,
+In this passage, he tackles a subject that many then, and today, are pretty sensitive about.
+His challenge to us is to store up treasure in heaven rather than accumulating money or other material possessions,

 Most modern translations seem to break up these six verses into three paragraphs.
 And it might be easy to assume that Jesus is tackling three different subjects, especially since the middle paragraph, on the surface at least, seems unrelated to what immediately precedes and follows it.
 But I believe that is a mistake.
 Matthew records them like this intentionally.
-All three of these paragraphs are on the same topic, and should be understood that way.
+All three of these paragraphs are on the same topic and should be understood that way.

 Storing Up Treasure on Earth

 “Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
 But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.Matthew 6:19-21 NIV

 A treasure is something that you value and try to hold onto.
 Most commonly, we think of treasure as being something that has a financial price associated with it, although not always.
 Jesus began this discussion with a comparison of two types of treasure, stored in two different locations.